Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 ideas as I learn about them.
 From there, I can rethink the design much the same as I had been prior to learning the new facts.

+**A Word On Conversational AI**

+ChatGPT as a coding assitant (both more and less useful than people think) ChatGPT as a coding assistant was both **more** and **less** useful than people seem to think.
+It took me all of my 11 years of practice and an AI assistant to do this in 13 days.
+People think that the usage of AI makes things effortless but in reality it took many prompts and 11 years of coding experience to make this project.
+The main advantage I saw to conversational AI was the sheer reduction in the need for searching the web.
+Upon receiving an answer, I could then drill down into it by asking follow up questions.
+This is truly the next generation of research.

+Overall, I was extremely happy with the results I received from conversational AI.
+Here are the ones I used during development:

+* [ChatGPT](https://chat.openai.com/) (OpenAI): Consistently has the best results for coding questions and any other type of question.
+Keeps track of historical conversation elements the best.
+* [Bard](https://bard.google.com) (Google): The ability to copy and paste images and then ask about them was insanely useful.
+* [Claude](https://anthropic.ai/) (Anthropic): Very smooth to use.
+I would say that Claude is the closest to rivaling ChatGPT.

+In the past, coding was done by hand using only a compiler.
+Next,
+<abbr title="Integrated Development Environment">IDEs</abbr> were used to make
+editing code closer to the compiler's understanding.
+After that,
+<abbr title="Language Server Protocols">LSPs</abbr> came along which outsourced
+the job of querying the compiler for code info to a separate process rather than being "integrated" into the editor.
+This made codebases queryable like a database.
+Finally, we come to AI models like GitHub Copilot where ChatGPT-like assistance is integrated into the editor itself to grant it more capabilities than code generation alone.
+This is the future of coding.

+Although I did not make use of GitHub Copilot on this project, I'm aware that I my future employability will likely require expertise in AI tooling.
+For this project, however, I wanted to work how I learned to over the past 11 years.
+Seriously though, my official advice in 2023 would be to take advantage of the accessability of these extremely powerful AI tools while they remain available to the public.

 ![Boxel Screenshot](../static/img/boxels/boxels-screenshot-1.png)

 ## Conclusion